 After discussing for about another ten minutes, you should be ready to move on.

 Now we’re starting to get into that more positive mindset.
 In this category, you should be focusing on aspects of the recent project that went perfectly.
-These actions performed exactly as they were supposed to and wouldn’t benefit the project by being increased.
+The team performed these actions without flaw.
+It wouldn’t benefit the project to increase or change them.

 This could be QA performed or a number of team check-ins.
 Carrying out these steps in the project worked well, but if you were to increase their frequency, they might start to slow down the process instead.